SpaceXpanse/DappEngine/README.md

 - The Core library, the native and HTML5 game engines, the IDE, and all extensions (respectively `Core`, `GDJS`, `newIDE` and `Extensions` folders) are under the **MIT license**.
 - The name, DappEngine, and its logo are the exclusive property of SpaceXpanse.
+- The name, GDevelop, and its logo are the exclusive property of Florian Rival.

-Games exported with DappEngine are based on the DappEngine game engine (see `Core` and `GDJS` folders): this engine is distributed under the MIT license so that you can **distribute, sell or do anything** with the games you created with DappEngine.
+Games exported with DappEngine are based on the GDevelop game engine (see `Core` and `GDJS` folders): this engine is distributed under the MIT license so that you can **distribute, sell or do anything** with the games you created with DappEngine.
 In particular, you are not forced to make your game open-source.

 [node.js]: https://nodejs.org